How to buy a second-hand or refurbished laptop

 Grades shown on refurbished laptops determine what condition the laptop is in, and what types of damage or wear and tear (if any) you can expect.

-Refurbished computers typically fall into one of three categories.
-Most companies list them as A, B and C although the popular retailer Laptops Direct has called them a friendlier-sounding A1, A2 and A3, but these are functionally the same as A, B and C.
+Refurbished computers typically fall into one of three categories – most companies list them as A, B and C. The popular retailer Laptops Direct uses A1, A2 and A3, but these are functionally the same as A, B and C.

 Grade A laptops

 Grade A is normally reserved for ‘open-box’ devices that have been barely used, typically because they were unwanted and returned to a retailer straight after purchase.
 The laptop is in visibly flawless condition, with no scuffs, scratches or marks on the outer casing.
 It will come in its original box and (most likely) with all of its original accessories.